ppy/osu-wiki/news/2020-11-29-a-labour-of-love.md

 - Beatmap spread following the [ranking criteria](/wiki/Ranking_Criteria) (osu! only)
 - Storyboard or custom video

 **Submit your team name and member list to [this form](https://docs.google.com/forms/d/e/1FAIpQLScjtVsUWIArvf--pKA0RLiCdXuO1_wO2Va2ICjenEcz9ZqI5Q/viewform).** Once confirmed, you will receive the the stems for *My Love* and your team will be documented on the [A Labour of Love contest wiki page](/wiki/Contests/A_Labour_of_Love_Contest).
+Teams are limited to 5 members.

 With teams being public, we'll be taking a different approach from usual contests: **entries will NOT be anonymized.**